Jimmy Chamberlin: The Smashing Pumpkins

-The Smashing Pumpkins were looking for a live drummer to open a show at the Metro, a Chicago club.
+The Smashing Pumpkins had been using a drum machine for early gigs, but were looking for a live drummer to open a show at Chicago club the Metro.
 Chamberlin and Billy Corgan met through a mutual friend, and Chamberlin expressed cautious interest, later recalling:

 So I went out and saw the band – Billy, James, and D'arcy – playing at Avalon with a drum machine.
 Man, did they sound horrible!
 They were atrocious.
 But the thing I noticed was that not only were the song structures good, but Billy's voice had a lot of drive to it, like he was dying to succeed.
 So I ended up driving from work every Wednesday to rehearse with them.